Pierogi are like a polish ravioli made with sour cream-based dough and classically stuffed with a cheesy potato mixture.

 Onion – I use yellow onion in this recipe for its mellow flavor when cooked.
 These onions with a brownish yellow papery skin are a great all-purpose cooking onion.

-Boil the pierogi.
+Step 7: Boil pierogi.
 Bring a large pot of water to a boil over high heat.
-Add the pierogi about 10 at a time to the boiling water so the pot is not overcrowded.
+Add the pierogi about 10 at a time so the pot is not overcrowded.
 Cook until the pierogi float to the top, about 1 to 2 minutes and use a slotted spoon to remove to a plate.
 Continue with the remaining pierogi.

-Sauté onions.
+Step 8: Sauté onion.
 Heat a large sauté pan over medium heat, add the oil and heat through.
 Add the onion and sauté, stirring occasionally until the onions are golden brown, about 10 minutes.
 Remove and set aside in a bowl.

-Crisp the pierogi in a pan.
+Step 9: Pan-fry pierogi.
 Return the pan to medium heat and add 2 tablespoons of the butter and allow to melt.
-Working in batches as to not overcrowd the pan add pierogi and pan-fry until crispy and golden brown, about 2 minutes on each side.
+Working in batches as to not overcrowd the pan add pierogies and cook until crispy and golden brown, about 2 minutes on each side.
 Remove and repeat with the remaining butter and pierogi.

 How to Freeze Pierogi